yegor256/blog/_drafts/mocking-is-evil.md

   - java mockito example
 ---

 While mock objects is a perfect instrument for unit testing, mocking is a bad practice.
+Surprised?
+Read on.

 First, let's clarify the definitions.
 [Wikipedia](http://en.wikipedia.org/wiki/Mock_object) says that **mock object** is &ldquo;a simulated object that mimics the behavior